sixty-north/added-value/docs/source/single_items.rst

 ::

-  The value of the mathematic constamt *e* is :format:`math.e, .3f` to three decimal places.
+  The value of the mathematic constant *e* is :format:`math.e, .3f` to three decimal places.

 which gives:

-  The value of the mathematic constamt *e* is :format:`math.e, .3f` to three decimal places.
+  The value of the mathematic constant *e* is :format:`math.e, .3f` to three decimal places.

 The role accepts two items separated by a comma.
 The first is a reference to the object to be embedded.
 The second is a format specifier.
 The object being embedded here is a float, but any